-Under the guidance of the Nuclear Science Committee (NSC) and the mandate of the Working Party on Scientific Issues of the Fuel Cycle (WPFC), the objective of the Expert Group on Innovative Fuels (EGIF) is to conduct joint and comparative studies to identify technical issues and support the development of innovative fuels (including innovative clad materials) that can be implemented in advanced nuclear fuel cycles.
+Under the guidance of the Nuclear Science Committee (NSC) and the mandate of the Working Party on Scientific Issues of the Fuel Cycle (WPFC), the objective of the Expert Group on Innovative Fuels (EGIF) is to conduct joint and comparative studies to identify technical issues and support the development of innovative fuels that can be implemented in advanced nuclear fuel cycles.

-Predictive models/codes for the innovative fuel fabrication and performance;
+Predictive models/codes for innovative fuels’ behaviour and performance.

 Phenomenological experiments in support of model development or validation.

 Develop a process to the technology readiness level for various technologies.

 Define and propose standard benchmark cases for fuel performance codes.

 Define experimental benchmarks as well as phenomenological tests to compare characterisation and PIE techniques and results.